 Facial massage may be made useful in removing wrinkles, which as often indicate unhealthy tissues as advancing age or a wearisome existence.
 Wrinkles are best relieved by making traction upon the skin in a direction at right angles with the wrinkles, the wrinkled part being thoroughly manipulated to restore the natural flexibility of the skin, which has been lost.

-The idea that massage could ‘exercise’ muscles made it attractive to the growing beauty industry and was one of the main reasons it was incorporated into facial treatments.
-If sagging skin was due to a weakening of the facial muscles, then massage could be used to build up the underlying muscle tissue and firm the skin.
-This would improve the facial contour and reduce lines and wrinkles.
+The idea that massage could ‘exercise’ muscles made it attractive to the growing beauty industry which used it in a range of treatments including facials.
+If sagging skin was due to a weakening of the facial muscles, then massage could be used to build up the underlying muscle tissue and firm the skin thereby improving the facial contour and reducing lines and wrinkles.

 If the arm or leg were to present the appearance of shrinking and withering apparent in the face of almost every woman over fifty, all physicians of all schools would agree the patient required massage, friction, gymnastics, and perhaps electricity to strengthen the weakened muscles.
 There have, indeed, been cures of seemingly hopeless paralysis, by massage, continuously, systematically, and scientifically given.